rocknwa/AptoTokenSuite/docs/Complete-Setup-Guide.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the MIT - see the LICENSE file for details.

 ---